Father-Daughter Remodeling Team Takes On 165-Year-Old Excelsior Home

 “We took one bathroom and turned it into two,” said Alisha, while overlooking their current project.

 The father-daughter duo has worked so well together, that their eye-catching results has been featured in magazines.
-They call themselves the Dovetail Builders because in woodworking, a dovetail joint is one of the strongest.READ MORE: St. Paul Community Leaders Say A Teachers Strike Would Hurt Students
+They call themselves the Dovetail Builders because in woodworking, a dovetail joint is one of the strongest.READ MORE: Minneapolis Educators Strike For Higher Pay, Better Conditions For Students

 When Alisha’s friend bought the old Excelsior bed and breakfast, she wanted a crew with a strong bond.